 National Criminal Intelligence System

 The Australian Government provided half of the funding to implement the first tranche of the National Criminal Intelligence System (NCIS).
 The other half of the funding came from the National Policing Information Systems and Services Special Account.
-The initial build of NCIS, which began in 2018, will provide targeted, timely, relevant, prioritised national policing information, improving our ability to work together across jurisdictions and agencies.

 - A national, unified view of law enforcement information from ACIC and law enforcement partners (including Commonwealth agencies).